-- Operating revenues for fiscal year 2022 were \$32.6 million, a \$1.7 million decrease over fiscal year 2021.
-This was primarily the result of a decrease in connection fees of \$2.2 million. - Operating expenses for fiscal year 2022 were \$28.0 million, a \$.3 million (1%) increase over fiscal year 2021.
-The main increases in expenses over last year were from an increase in health benefits and contractual services and charges. - Plant, Property, and Equipment, before depreciation for fiscal year 2022 increased \$.866 million over fiscal year 2021.
-This increase included capital expenditures to improve the Authority's sewer collection system and the water distribution and treatment facilities to make its infrastructure more reliable and resilient. - The Authority made a funding contribution to its OPEB irrevocable trust increasing its Fiduciary Net Position for FY 2022 by \$.324 million over fiscal year 2021 raising Total Net Position to \$8.71 million. - The Authority closed on a \$2.7 million low interest construction loan with the NJ Infrastructure Bank Program.
-This money is being used to replace approximately 10,500 linear feet of undersized 2" diameter water lines with larger existing water mains in the streets.
-This project will provide improved water pressure to those residents in the Laurence Harbor section of Old Bridge. - Cash and Cash Equivalents for fiscal year 2022 increased \$3.35 million over fiscal year 2021.
-The main reason for this increase is the Authority received \$3.5 million in the current fiscal year from a developer to construct a 1-million-gallon on-site water storage tank to accommodate their proposed developments.
-This was the second and final payment made by this developer.
-Their first payment was for \$1.5 million which was received in Fiscal Year 2020.
-These payments were recorded as unearned revenues and will be recognized as revenue as construction on the tank progresses.
-As of the end of the current fiscal year, \$.278 million has been transferred to earned revenue. - Net pension liability for fiscal year 2022 decreased \$3.45 million over fiscal year 2021.
-Deferred outflows related to pensions decreased \$1.31 million while deferred inflows related to pensions increased \$.43 million over fiscal 2021.
-(See Note 7). - The Authority did a full GASB 74 valuation report and a GASB 75 roll forward valuation report this year.
-As a result, the net OPEB liability increased \$5.44 million in FY 2022 from \$23.95 million to \$29.39 million.
-Deferred Inflows decreased \$.035 million and deferred outflows increased \$3.72 million.
-The lookback methodology for the GASB 75 valuation for fiscal year 2022 was used to leverage the GASB 74 valuation results produced last year.
-Under the lookback methodology, the Measurement Date for the fiscal year ending May 31, 2022 is May 31, 2021. (see Note 9)
+- Operating revenues for fiscal year 2023 were \$35.37 million, a \$2.78 million increase over fiscal year 2022.
+This was primarily the result of higher water consumption by the Authority's customers due to the extremely hot and dry summer. - Operating expenses for fiscal year 2023 were \$29.6 million, a \$1.6 million (6%) increase over fiscal year 2022.
+The main increases in expenses over last year was from the additional water purchased to meet the increased demand from summer usage.
+Operations and Maintenance expenses also experienced a considerable increase over the last fiscal year due to the increased costs of chemicals and supplies.
+These increases were partially offset by a decrease in Sewer Treatment expense and Health Benefits. - Plant, Property, and Equipment, before depreciation for the fiscal year 2023 increased by \$2.71 million over the fiscal year 2022.
+This increase included capital expenditures to improve the Authority's sewer collection system and the water distribution and treatment facilities to make its infrastructure more reliable and resilient.
+The ongoing sewer relinings and manhole rehabilitations have resulted in lower sewer treatment costs and are examples of how investing in the infrastructure saves the Authority money. - The Authority made a funding contribution to its OPEB irrevocable trust increasing its Fiduciary Net Position for FY 2023 by \$.267 million over fiscal year 2022 raising Total Net Position to \$8.97 million. - Overall debt decreased by \$3.5 million (11%) from the previous year.
+No new debt was added and four NJIB Loans from 2003 fully matured during the fiscal year. - Net pension liability for the fiscal year 2023 increased by \$2.14 million over the fiscal year 2022.
+Deferred outflows related to pensions increased \$.06 million while deferred inflows related to pensions decreased \$3.60 million over fiscal 2022.
+(See Note 8). - The Authority did a full GASB 75 valuation report and a GASB 74 roll forward valuation report this year.
+As a result, the net OPEB liability decreased by \$7.79 million in FY 2023 from \$29.39 million to \$21.60 million.
+Deferred Inflows increased by \$6.85 million and deferred outflows decreased by \$1.40 million.
+There was a substantial decrease in OPEB expense this year because there was a significant increase in the discount rate.
+As rates go up, costs go down, all other things being equal.
+(See Note 10).